sahilrajput03/sahilrajput03/learning-bash.md

+# Amazing article if you wanna know more of if/else in bash @ https://linuxize.com/post/bash-if-else-statement/

 if [ -f nodemon.json ]; then echo Yes it is a file; fi
 # output; Yes it is a file